frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 On the other hand, the recursive solution systematically explores all possible pairs by moving the `start` and `end` indices.
 Although it achieves the same goal, its time complexity is much worse, at $O(2^n)$.
 This exponential complexity arises because each recursive call generates two more calls, leading to an exponential growth in the number of calls.
 The space complexity of the recursive solution is $O(n)$, as it requires a recursion stack that can grow up to the depth of the array size.

 In summary, while both approaches solve the problem, the Brute-Force solution is significantly more efficient in terms of time complexity ($O(n^2)$ vs. $O(2^n)$), and it also has a lower space complexity ($O(1)$ vs. $O(n)$).
 However, we are not interested in either of these solutions.
 The Brute-Force solution is naive and offers no advantage, and the recursive solution is impractical.
-Thus, we are left with the dynamic programming solutions.
+Thus, we are left with the Dynamic Programming solutions.

 #### Dynamic Programming: memoization

->Regardless of the efficiency of the recursive code, the first law of dynamic programming says: always start with recursion.
+>Regardless of the efficiency of the recursive code, the first law of Dynamic Programming says: always start with recursion.
 Thus, the recursive function will be useful for defining the structure of the code using memoization and tabulation.

 Memoization is a technique that involves storing the results of expensive function calls and reusing the cached result when the same inputs occur again.
 By storing intermediate results, we can avoid redundant calculations, thus optimizing the solution.